MerrimanLab/gsClustBrowse/README.md

 ### Create a config file

-In the project root you will need a file called `config.yml` which is used to supply the database connection information.
+In the project/repo root you will need a file called `config.yml` which is used to supply the database connection information.

 It look like the following:
 ```